VoidedClouds/van-reactive-element/README.md

 - `render()` - Define the component's content.
 Returns either:
   - Content directly with state objects for automatic reactivity: `div(this.myState)`
   - A function returning content for computed values or when using `.val`: `() => display.val ? div(this.myState) : ''`
+- `setProperty(name, value)` - Set a single property value (works for both attributes and properties)
+- `setProperties(properties)` - Set multiple properties at once using an object (works for both attributes and properties)

 #### Static Methods